A Maximum Theorem for Incomplete Preferences: Abstract

 \section{Abstract}

-We extend Berge's Maximum Theorem to allow for incomplete preferences (\textit{i.e.}, reflexive and transitive binary relations which fail to be complete).
+We extend Berge's Maximum Theorem to allow for incomplete preferences.
 We first provide a simple version of the Maximum Theorem for convex feasible sets and a fixed preference.
 Then, we show that if, in addition to the traditional continuity assumptions, a new continuity property for the domains of comparability holds, the limits of maximal elements along a sequence of decision problems are maximal elements in the limit problem.
-While this new continuity property for the domains of comparability is sufficient, it is not generally necessary.
-However, we provide conditions under which it is necessary and sufficient for maximality and minimality to be preserved by limits. \\ \textit{Keywords:} incomplete preferences, maximum theorem, maximal elements, continuity. \\ \textit{JEL classifications:} C61, C62.
+While this new continuity property for the domains of comparability is not generally necessary for optimality to be preserved by limits, we provide conditions under which it is necessary and sufficient. \\ \textit{Keywords:} incomplete preferences, maximum theorem, maximal elements, continuity. \\ \textit{JEL classifications:} C61, C62.